pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 such as mocking server responses, testing the UI around asynchronous callbacks or testing integrations with non-React code.
 The tests were very fast and were giving us a lot of confidence in the frontend before we started slow end-to-end suite.

 # Looking ahead
-Thinking of issues that were causing the integration tests to fail, many arose from the fact that we were writing untyped code.
+Thinking of issues that were causing the integration tests to fail, many arose from the fact that we were writing in dynamically typed language.
 In Redux architecture everything revolves around the application state object.
-When that object is strongly typed and compiler gives us type errors, we get quicker feedback on certain defects and spend less time looking why the integration tests are red.
+In a statically typed world, where compiler gives us type errors early, we get quicker feedback on certain defects and spend less time looking why the integration tests are red.

 I quickly [played with Typescript and React](https://github.com/jacek-rzrz/react-app-typescript) recently